Course

 Means of assessment

-The course evaluation is consistent with Douglas College evaluation policy.
+The course evaluation is consistent with Douglas College Evaluation Policy.
 An evaluation schedule is presented at the beginning of the course.
 This is a graded course.
 All assignments must be completed to pass the course.

 Learning outcomes

-• A model of Post-traumatic Growth
+• Analyze a model of Post-traumatic Growth;

-• A model of Compassion Fatigue Resilience.
+• Analyze a model of Compassion Fatigue Resilience.

 Textbook materials